 - Salt: I use sea salt or Kosher salt.

-A trick I learned from my friend Yuma from Feel Good Foodie is to soak the garbanzo beans (one 15-ounces can) in a solution of warm water and 1.5 teaspoons of baking soda for about 5 minutes before rubbing the skins off!
-Although not how I originally prepare my chickpeas, I find this trick brilliant (as brilliant as Yuma).
+- Removing the skin of canned chickpeas: Although I’ve been removing the skins simply with water, not long ago I learned a trick from my friend Yumma from Feel Good Foodie.
+She soaks one (15-ounces can) of chickpeas in a solution of warm water and 1.5 teaspoons of baking soda for about 5 minutes before rubbing the skins off!

 Frequently Asked Questions